vmware-archive/vsphere-automation-sdk-.net/vmware/samples/sso/README.md

 Sample                    | Description
 --------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------
-EmbeddedPscSsoWorkflow.cs | Demonstrates how to create a SSO connection using a SAML Bearer token when we have a vcenter server and embedded Platform Services Controller
+EmbeddedPscSsoWorkflow.cs | Demonstrates how to create a SSO connection using a SAML Bearer token when we have a vCenter Server and embedded Platform Services Controller
-ExternalPscSsoWorkflow.cs | Demonstrates how to create a SSO connection using a SAML Bearer token when we have a vcenter server and external Platform Services Controller
+ExternalPscSsoWorkflow.cs | Demonstrates how to create a SSO connection using a SAML Bearer token when we have a vCenter Server and external Platform Services Controller

 ### Testbed Requirement:
     - 1 vCenter Server